GaminRick7/Calcura/README.md

-# Calcura is a project.
+# Calcura is a officially a project.
 Readme coming soon.